tech-otaku/macos-desktop/VENTURA.md

 # macOS 13 Ventura

-[^1]: If the image doesn't exist it will be downloaded to the `$HOME/Library/Application Support/com.apple.mobileAssetDesktop/` directory first.

 ## Purpose
 Set a user's Desktop image in macOS 13 Ventura from the command line.
 See [Limitations](#limitations)